 Pull it all together by being disciplined with all aspects of your life.
 Make a plan to enjoy other activities along with academics to avoid the last-minute, boilermaker pressure.
 And stay realistic as well; don’t be so hard on yourself and set lofty goals that may at that time be a bit too much.
 Work hard but keep things manageable.

 Many students with prescriptions for stimulants have them for a reason and are monitored by a doctor to gauge the drugs’ benefits.
-As mentioned, other students may approach you with request to buy your prescription for their own use.
+As mentioned, other students may approach you with a request to buy your prescription for their own use.
 Never sell your prescription to someone else and here are some tips to help:

 - Keep your medicines in a safe, private place; a location only you know.